 Suggested 100 Wt Polyester Fleece Pullovers and Jackets

 - The North Face TKA Glacier Quarter-Zip Fleece Pullover ($59)

 - Patagonia R1 Fleece Pullover Hoody ($159)

 What about using a down jacket or a synthetic insulated jacket as a midlayer?
 While these jackets are more popular (and stylish) than lightweight fleece pullovers or jackets, they’re usually too warm to use as a midlayer garment and are best held in reserve to change into when you stop hiking and want to put on drier and warmer clothes.
 They also absorb a lot of moisture, even if their insulation been treated with a waterproofing agent, and take much longer to dry than fleece unless you have a clothes dryer handy.

-For three-season hiking, most hikers will find a simple 100 weight fleece to be effective as a midlayer under a rain jacket when hiking in the rain.
-A quarter-zip or half-zip pullover or full zip fleece jacket are all good because they provide venting if you feel to warm, but I’d avoid using a windproof fleece because it is less breathable and wicking.
-Some people prefer a hood and others not, so that is a point of personal preference.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+For three-season as well as winter hiking, most hikers will find a simple 100 weight fleece to be more effective as a midlayer under a rain jacket when hiking in the rain.
+A quarter-zip or half-zip pullover or full zip fleece jacket are all good because they provide venting if you feel too warm, but I’d avoid using a windproof fleece because it is less breathable and wicking.
+Some people prefer a hood and others not, so that is a point of personal preference.SectionHiker is reader-supported.
+We independently research, test, and rate the best products.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 More Frequently Asked Questions